Engee documentation

 Details

-Specify usage of external cache for non-scalar (multidimensional) output signal to save RAM Engee.
-Used when the Engee Function block has only one output port:
+Specify the use of an external cache for a non-scalar (multidimensional) output signal to save Engee RAM.
+Used if the block has Engee Function only one output port:

-• If unchecked (By default) - external cache is not used.
+• If the checkbox is unchecked (by default), the external cache is not used.

-• If the checkbox is checked - the output signal will be able to accept an additional cache argument, which must be considered in the source EngeeFunctionCode.
-If the block has one output port, the cache argument is automatically added to the list of function arguments in cell Step method code, except when the port dimension is explicitly set as () (scalar).
-In the source code, it is required to write functors depending on the dimensionality of the output signal.
-The functors can be defined in the cell Common code:
+• If the box is checked, the output signal can accept an additional cache argument, which must be taken into account in the source code of EngeeFunctionCode.
+If the unit has one output port, then in the cell Step method code the cache argument is automatically added to the list of arguments to the function, except when the port dimension is explicitly set as () (scalar).
+In the source code, it is required to write functors depending on the dimension of the output signal.
+The functors can be defined in a cell Common code:

 • If the output signal is scalar: